 Sara's Secrets for Weeknight Meals

-(Broadway Books, 2008) ISBN 978-0767916592 0-76791659X
+(Broadway Books) ISBN 978-0767916592 076791659X

 Sara Moulton offers 200 delicious recipes for healthy fast food for everyday meals.
-The 358-page cook book includes both American and ethnic recipes.
+The 358-page cookbook includes both American and ethnic recipes.

 The mail order sources section at the back of Sara's Secrets for Weeknight Meals helps readers find items like panko bread crumbs, piquillo peppers, chipotles in adobo sauce, soba noodles and dried porcini mushrooms.